SeeGraphics/Raycaster/README.md

-# Wolfenstein3D-style Software Renderer
+# Raycast Game Engine in C

-**Wolfenstein3D-style software Renderer using Raycasting, written in C with SDL2.**
+**Wolfenstein3D-style software Renderer using Raycasting, written in C from scratch with SDL2, imgui.**

 This is my **first attempt** at a software renderer.
-It’s a **heavy work in progress** with plenty of features to come.

 ## Build Instructions